Parity of ranks of Jacobians of curves: Abstract

 \section{Abstract}

 We investigate Selmer groups of Jacobians of curves that admit an action of a non-trivial group of automorphisms, and give applications to the study of the parity of Selmer ranks.
 Under the Shafarevich--Tate conjecture, we give an expression for the parity of the Mordell--Weil rank of an arbitrary Jacobian in terms of purely local invariants; the latter can be seen as an arithmetic analogue of local root numbers, which, under the Birch--Swinnerton-Dyer conjecture, similarly control parities of ranks of abelian varieties.
-The core of the paper is devoted to developing the theory of Brauer relations and regulator constants in the context of Galois covers of curves.
+As an application, we give a new proof of the parity conjecture for elliptic curves.
+The core of the paper is devoted to developing the arithmetic theory of Jacobians for Galois covers of curves, including decomposition of their $L$-functions, and the interplay between Brauer relations and~Selmer~groups.